Best Epoxy Coating: Pro-Tested Reviews & Buying Guide (2026)

 ✔ Ease of Application

-Some epoxies are DIY-friendly, while others require professional installation.
+Some epoxy coatings are DIY-friendly, while others require professional installation.
 100% solids epoxy can be applied by homeowners but requires careful mixing and application.

 ✔ Longevity & Warranty

-Want to upgrade your epoxy floor?
+Want to upgrade your epoxy coating?
 Consider these add-ons:

 - Color Flakes – Enhances appearance, adds texture, and hides imperfections.